Journey into OpenGL: Spaces

 glEnd();

 The vertices I pass to OpenGL are defined in model space.
-Thanks to the faggot model matrix, all of the faggot vertices are shifted by (0.5, 0, 0) prior to rasterization. glm_mat4_identity
+Thanks to the model matrix, all of the vertices are shifted by (0.5, 0, 0) prior to rasterization. glm_mat4_identity initializes the matrix to one with nil effect, and glm_translate function adds translation to the transformation.
+The matrix is then loaded into the OpenGL state.

 mat4 m; //Model matrix.